Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 As always there were a number of eye-catching ties, including a heavyweight clash between Barcelona and Paris Saint-Germain as well as tough challenges for Premier League giants Chelsea and Liverpool against Atletico Madrid and RB Leipzig, respectively.

 But who will be happiest with the way the draw turned out?
-And who will be a little concerned about potentiall progression to the latter stages in the spring?
+And who will be a little concerned about potential progress to the latter stages in the spring?

 Goal runs through the winners and losers from Monday's draw...